-- The initiation, timing, progress and results of our research and development, manufacturing and commercialization activities with respect to our X-ray source technology, the Nanox.Arc, the Nanox.Cloud and the Nanox System; - our ability to successfully demonstrate the feasibility of our technology for commercial applications; - our expectations regarding the necessity of, timing of filing for, and receipt of, regulatory clearances or approvals regarding our technology, the Nanox.Arc and the Nanox.Cloud; - our ability to secure and maintain required FDA clearance and similar approvals from regulatory agencies worldwide and comply with applicable quality standards and regulatory requirements; - the pricing structure of our products and services, if such products and services receive regulatory clearance or approval; - the implementation of our business models; - our expectations regarding collaborations with third-parties and their potential benefits; - our ability to enter into and maintain our arrangements with third-party manufacturers and suppliers; - our ability to conduct business globally; - our expectations regarding when certain patents may be issued and the protection and enforcement of our intellectual property rights; - our ability to operate our business without infringing the intellectual property rights and propriety technology of third parties: - regulatory developments in the United States and other jurisdictions; - · estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the rate and degree of market acceptance of our technology and our products; - development relating to our competitors and the medical imaging industry; - our estimates of the adoption of the MSaaS-based model by market participants; - our estimates regarding the market opportunities for our technology and our products; - our ability to attract, motivate and retain key executive managers; - our ability to comply with data protection laws, regulations and similar rules and to establish and maintain adequate cybersecurity and data protection; - · our ability to obtain third-party payor coverage or reimbursement of our Nanox System; - our ability to continue as a going concern; - · our expectation regarding the maintenance of our foreign private issuer and emerging growth company status;
+- The initiation, timing, progress and results of our research and development, manufacturing and commercialization activities with respect to our X-ray source technology, the Nanox.Arc, the Nanox.Cloud and the Nanox System; - our ability to successfully demonstrate the feasibility of our technology for commercial applications; - our expectations regarding the necessity of, timing of filing for, and receipt of, regulatory clearances or approvals regarding our technology, the Nanox.Arc and the Nanox.Cloud; - our ability to secure and maintain required FDA clearance and similar approvals from regulatory agencies worldwide and comply with applicable quality standards and regulatory requirements; - our ability to manufacture the Nanox.Arc, if cleared, at substantially lower costs compared to medical imaging systems that use a legacy analog X-ray source; - our ability to manufacture, market and deploy approximately 15,000 Nanox.
+Arc units within the contemplated timeframe; - · our ability to meet our planned deployment schedule for the Nanox System units within the contemplated timeframe; - · the pricing structure of our products and services, if such products and services receive regulatory clearance or approval; - the implementation of our business models; - our expectations regarding collaborations with third-parties and their potential benefits; - our ability to enter into and maintain our arrangements with third-party manufacturers and suppliers; - our ability to conduct business globally; - our expectations regarding when certain patents may be issued and the protection and enforcement of our intellectual property rights; - our ability to operate our business without infringing the intellectual property rights and propriety technology of third parties; - regulatory developments in the United States and other jurisdictions; - · estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the rate and degree of market acceptance of our technology and our products; - development relating to our competitors and the medical imaging industry; - our estimates of the adoption of the MSaaS-based model by market participants; - our estimates regarding the market opportunities for our technology and our products; - our ability to attract, motivate and retain key executive managers;

-- our expectations regarding the use of proceeds from this offering; and - our success at managing other risks and uncertainties, including those listed under "Risk Factors."
+- our ability to comply with data protection laws, regulations and similar rules and to establish and maintain adequate cyber-security and data protection; - our ability to obtain third-party payor coverage or reimbursement of our Nanox System; - our ability to continue as a going concern; - · our expectation regarding the maintenance of our foreign private issuer and emerging growth company status; - our expectations regarding the use of proceeds from this offering; and - our success at managing other risks and uncertainties, including those listed under "Risk Factors."